Daniyal1234-alt/AgenticAI_Project_Trio/README.md

 > **Course:** Agentic AI · Spring 2026 · National University of Computer & Emerging Sciences, Islamabad
 > **Project Type:** Full-stack multi-agent AI system

-From a single natural-language prompt, this system writes a story, voices the characters, generates the visuals, composites a final MP4, and lets you edit the result by typing **plain-English commands** like *"make scene 2 darker"* or *"change the narrator's voice to whispered"* — with full version history and one-click undo at any granularity.
+From a single natural-language prompt, this system writes a story, casts characters, voices each line with emotion-aware TTS, generates per-scene visuals, **lip-syncs** mouth motion to the dialogue, composites a final MP4, and lets you edit the result by typing **plain-English commands** like *"make scene 2 darker"* or *"change the narrator's voice to whispered"* — with full version history and one-click undo at any granularity.

 ---